ineedbots/iw4_bot_warfare/README.md

 2. Find and open the 'mods' folder. (if none, create one)
 3. Move the files/folders found in 'Move to mods folder' to the 'mods' folder.
     - The folder/file structure should follow as '.MW2 game folder\mods\bots\z_svr_bots.iwd'.
+4. The mod is now installed, now run your game.
+    - If you are a dedicated server, you will need to set the DVAR 'fs_game' to 'mods/bots'
+    - If you are not a dedicated server, open the 'Mods' option from the main menu of the game and select 'bots' and then 'Launch'.
+5. The mod should be loaded!
+Now go start a map and play!

 ## Documentation

+### Menu Usage
+You can open the menu by pressing the Action Slot 2 key (default '5').

+You can navigate the options by pressing your movement keys (default WASD), and you can select options by pressing your jump key (default SPACE).

+Pressing the menu button again closes menus.

 ### DVARs
 - bots_manage_add - an integer amount of bots to add to the game, resets to 0 once the bots have been added.